Hchau-student/raycastOnKotlin/README.md

 # raycastOnKotlin
 A simple raycast on Android, Wolf-3D style.
 This project includes rendering walls with textures using raycasting.
+If it's barely working on your phone, please open preferences and make lower resolution.

 Explore room